 |Design||Design||PC4||Auto-generated||An Altium software user, working from the

 In all cases, these User profiles can be made members of Roles by editing the user entry.
-Note that in a Central Licensing Server and multiple Local Servers arrangement (see External PLS mode), User Role membership is applied in the Central PLS, rather than at a Local Server level.
+Note that in a Central Licensing Server and multiple Local Servers arrangement (see External PLS mode), User Role membership is applied in the Central PLS for licensing purposes, rather than at a Local Server level.